arufak/CS506_Final_Project/README.md

 ## Data Collection
 - **Weather Data**: Collected from the OpenWeather API, which provides real-time weather information such as temperature, humidity, and weather conditions (e.g., rainy, sunny, cloudy).
-- **Movie Data**: Collected from the TMDB API, providing information on genres, ratings, release dates, and user reviews of movies.
-This data will be used to create movie recommendations based on the current weather.
+- **Movie Data**: We used a movie dataset from Kaggle, collected from the TMDB API, containing information on over 1 million movies from around the world.
+This dataset provides detailed information on genres, ratings, release dates, and user reviews, allowing us to analyze diverse movie characteristics to create recommendations tailored to various weather conditions.

 ## Data Cleaning and Processing
 - **Loading and Initial Inspection**: The dataset was loaded and reviewed for duplicates, missing values, and invalid entries, which helped identify the scope of cleaning required.